stewForAni/SimpleCountDownView/README.md

 #### Just call fowlling methods to set countdownview :

-1) set the time when to start and to end.
+1) set the time when to start and end.

 ```
 countDownView.setTime(NumFrom, NumTo);
 ```

-2) add listener to CountDownView (time start and end).
+2) add listener to CountDownView.

 ```
  countDownView.setOnTimeListener(new CountDownView.OnTimeListener() {